auth0/docs/native-platforms/ios-objc.md

 |_FacebookAppId_|`YOUR_FACEBOOK_APP_ID`|
 |_FacebookDisplayName_|`YOUR_FACEBOOK_DISPLAY_NAME`|

-Register a custom URL Type with the format `fb<FacebookAppId>`.
+Then, register a custom URL Type with the format `fb<FacebookAppId>`.

-> For more information please check [Facebook Getting Started Guide](https://developers.facebook.com/docs/ios/getting-started).
+> For more information on how to configure this, please check [Facebook Getting Started Guide](https://developers.facebook.com/docs/ios/getting-started).

-> **Note:** This information should be the same as the one set in Facebook's Connection settings on your Auth0 account
+> **Note:** The Facebook app should be the same as the one set in Facebook's Connection settings on your Auth0 account

 Here's an example of how the entries should look like: